dgraph-io/cloud-docs/content/introduction.md

 * **Dedicated Instances**: Backends in this tier run on dedicated server clusters to meet the heavy workloads and other needs of enterprise customers.
 This tier also provides high availability and the option to run Dgraph in your own virtual private cloud (VPC) or bring your own Kubernetes (BYOK) environment.

 To learn more about pricing for each tier, see the [Dgraph Pricing Page](https://dgraph.io/pricing).
-To learn more about Dgraph database, see [Dgraph Database Overview](https://dgraph.io/docs/dgraph-overview/).
+To learn more about Dgraph database, see [Dgraph Database Overview](https://dgraph.io/docs/v20.11/dgraph-overview/) (*v20.11 doc version*).

 ## Key features